alexreyes/Celo-NFT-Tutorial-Part1/README.md

 `touch .env`

 We're going to use [Datahub](https://figment.io/datahub/) to connect to the Celo test network.
+If you don't have an account, sign up on the  [Datahub](https://figment.io/datahub/)  website and resume this tutorial.

-For this, open the .env file in your text editor and add the following variable:
+Next, open the .env file in your text editor and add the following variable:

 `REST_URL=https://celo-alfajores--rpc.datahub.figment.io/apikey/<YOUR API KEY>/`